-Now you can see why it is important to know how to normalize data.
+Now you can see why it is important to know how to accomplish this.
 Data may be the new turbo-fuel, but it needs to be refined to produce better digital performance, operating efficiencies, and cost savings.
-And because each organization is different, and the ways in which they use and extract value from data are different, each organization will have different ways of approaching how to normalize data according to standard deviation.
+And because each organization is different, and the ways in which they use and extract value from data are different, each organization will have different ways of approaching normalizing data according to standard deviation.

 Why is data normalization Important?

 Because data is vital to the operation of businesses, as operations become more complex, the volume of data that is collected, aggregated, and analyzed is ever-increasing.
 If data is inefficient, the decisions and operations that rely on the data will be inefficient.

 Gartner has found that, on average, as much as 40 percent of an enterprise’s data stores are incomplete or inaccurate.
 That means decision-making that relies on the analysis of enterprise data will be inaccurate, and Gartner says that can cost an average of $14 million per year.
 As operations and the enterprises become more complex, it stands to reason those costs will only grow.

 That makes understanding how data normalization a priority for every organization, especially considering the trends that are affecting IT operations.
 Adoption of 5G networking, deployment of edge devices and the Internet of Things (IoT), greater reliance on collaborative tools and the remote workforce paradigm all make this vital as data collection and operations become more complex and central to the business.